 A Lens Replacement is a procedure that involves a surgeon removing the original lens of a patient’s eye and replacing it with a new one.
 The aim of this replacement is to improve their sight, bringing clarity to their vision.
 This article takes a look at the kind of patients who may well be able to benefit from a Lens Replacement.

 People who are particularly long and/or short sighted may well be able to benefit from a type of Lens Replacement known as a piggy-back lens exchange, particularly if they have been deemed unsuitable for laser eye surgery.
 Depending on the patient’s prescription and the specific procedure that they have, this could involve either a multifocal or a single Lens Replacement.

 For example, let’s say that a patient has a complicated prescription and they have got issues with both long and short sightedness.
 Because of this, it might be recommended that they have a multifocal Lens Replacement in order to correct both of the conditions.
 This is able to be done because the procedure calls for tailor made implants.

 By contrast, it is also possible to have a single issue corrected through a Lens Replacement.
 If this is something that might be suitable for you, your AVC surgeon will discuss the options and what this means when you come in for a consultation.

 This sort of procedure can also be used to treat people who have got abnormal corneas, such as people who have astigmatism.
 Again, this is a procedure that you will need to be approved for to make sure that you are suitable.

-By contrast, some other forms of lens exchange are much rarer and therefore more specialised.
+By contrast, some other forms of Lens Replacement are much rarer and therefore more specialised.
 This is why it is so important that you are assessed properly before any decision is made on your treatment, as it might be that something else is deemed to be more suitable for you.
 If you want to know more about refractive lens exchange and the conditions it can treat, feel free to browse our website or get in touch to arrange an AVC consultation.

 To find out more click here »